HSJC pet adoptions empties dog kennels during pandemic

 The HSJC will continue to take in stray animals from municipalities that contract for its services and is open for adoptions by appointment only.
-If your pet becomes lost or you find a stray animal, call the shelter at 920-674-2048 or after hours at 920-988-0889.
+If a pet becomes lost or someone finds a stray animal, call the shelter at 920-674-2048 or after hours at 920-988-0889.
 For general questions or information about adopting, call 920-674-2048 during business hours or email shelter@hsjc-wis.com at any time.

 (0) comments